We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Straight to the Point

-To find the best rice cookers, we tested 19 models, making seemingly countless batches of rice to land on our top picks.
-If you've ever been in the market for a rice cooker, you've probably realized that there are a lot of options available.
+To find the best rice cookers, we tested 23 models, making seemingly countless batches of rice to land on our top picks.
+If you've ever shopped for a rice cooker, you've probably realized that there are a lot of options available.
 Some leading companies like Zojirushi and Cuckoo make enough that an entire review could be consumed just by a single company's offerings.
-Three machines from Zojirushi fit our criteria, and so our first order of business was running early rounds of testing pitting its models against each other, moving forward only with our top pick from the company.
-That model, the Zojirushi Induction Heating System Rice Cooker & Warmer, ended up being one of our winners.
+We recently re-tested our winning rice cookers, comparing them to newer models to make sure they're still the best of the best.
+This means our top picks have held up to repeated evaluation for years (no small task).
+We also tested small rice cookers and found two models that made outstanding rice in miniature.

 The Winners, at a Glance

 The Hamilton Beach rice cooker was a surprisingly strong performer in our many tests, keeping pace with rice cookers that are much more expensive.
 Despite having a more rudimentary control panel than its competitors, as well as fewer presets, it was just as good at cooking long-grain rice as it was short- and medium-grain—and was the standout winner for cooking brown rice.
-It also cooked rice in less time than any of its competitors.
+It cooked rice in less time than any of its competitors.

-While the price point of this model is high, Zojirushi is well-known in the rice cooker space for good reason.
+While the price of this model is high, Zojirushi is well-known in the rice cooker space for good reason.
 In our tests, it cooked Japanese rice varieties exceptionally well.
 It has accommodations for those with visual impairments (including sound signals, like the playing of "Twinkle, Twinkle, Little Star" to indicate when the rice cooker has started and stopped cooking).

 Other than its good performance, the Cuckoo has a relatively small footprint, an attractive exterior, and a number of presets, including one for germinated brown rice (GABA).
 While the control panel isn't as intuitive as we'd like, once you get used to operating it, the Cuckoo offers up a range of customization options, including how long to soak your rice, how long to heat it, and at what temperature to cook it.

 The KitchenAid Grain and Rice Cooker is by no means a traditional rice cooker: It’s more similar to a multicooker, like the Instant Pot.
 But after testing it, we were won over by its delayed start feature and scale that automatically dispenses the perfect amount of water—no measuring required.
-It’s a great option for “set-it-and-forget-it” types, or anyone who’s new to using a rice cooker.
+It’s a great option for “set-it-and-forget-it” types, or anyone new to using a rice cooker.

 The Tests